AaronChen2002/medical-intake-app/README.md

-# Medical Intake Summarizer
+# Medical SOAP Note Summarizer

-An AI-powered web application that analyzes user symptoms and generates structured medical summaries using GPT technology.
+An AI-powered web application that helps healthcare providers analyze and summarize their SOAP notes from patient encounters using GPT technology.

 ## 🏗️ Project Structure